z4ziad/Jetson-IP-on-Waveshare-OLED/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Make sure to replace your_username.
+Make sure to replace your_username and /path/to/oled_ip.py

 4. Enable and start it: